aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/030_basic_experiment/20-experiment-console/_index.en.md

 {{< img "run-experiment-1-fail.en.png" "Start experiment confirmation" >}}

 Click on the failed result to get more information about why it failed.
 The message should say `Target resolution returned empty set`.
+Scroll down further and select "Timeline":

+{{< img "run-experiment-1-fail-2.en.png" "Start experiment confirmation" >}}

+In this case this doesn't show anything because the experiment failed to run entirely, but for larger experiments you would see when each action was active in the timeline.

+Next navigate to the [**CloudWatch Logs console**](https://console.aws.amazon.com/cloudwatch/home?#logsV2:log-groups/log-group/$252Ffis-workshop$252Ffis-logs) and select the `/fis-workshop/fis-logs` log group

+{{< img "run-experiment-1-fail-3.en.png" "Start experiment confirmation" >}}

+then expand the topmost stream under "Log streams"

+{{< img "run-experiment-1-fail-4.en.png" "Start experiment confirmation" >}}

+All this shows that FIS failed to identify virtual machines that satisfied the condition of being "50% of instances with "Name" tag of `FisStackAsg/ASG`.

 To see why this would happen, have a look at the auto scaling group from which we tried to select instances.
 Navigate to the [**EC2 console**](https://console.aws.amazon.com/ec2autoscaling/home?#/details), select **"Auto Scaling Groups"** on the bottom of the burger menu, and search for `FisStackAsg-`:

 {{< img "review-1-asg-1.en.png" "Review ASG" >}}

 ## Learning and improving

 It looks like our ASG was configured to scale down to just one instance while idle.
-Since we can't shut down half of one instance our 50% selector came up empty and the experiment failed.
+Since we can't shut down half of one instance, our 50% selector came up empty and the experiment failed.

 **Great!
 While this wasn't really what we expected, we just found a flaw in our configuration that would severely affect our system's resilience!
 Let's fix it and try again!**